octo-online/reactive-audit/README.md

 or for a socket.

 Some threads can invoke a blocking API, others can not.
-It is possible to select for which thread the agent must detect a call to a blocking API.
+It is possible to select for which thread the agent must detect a call to a blocking API (parameter `auditReactive.threadPattern`).

-At the application startup, it is common to use some blocking API to load parameters from file, etc. Therefore, it is possible to shift the audit start time to a few seconds after the application startup.
+At the application startup, it is common to use some blocking API to load parameters from file, etc. Therefore, it is possible to shift the audit start time to a few seconds after the application startup (parameter `auditReactive.bootstrapDelay`).

 Some blocking APIs are used to manage files.
 If the file system uses a SSD, the latency is low.
 But if the file system is on a NAS or on the Cloud,